vannakdy/ecm_g3/database/read.md

     name
     message
     sort_order
+        ==== SQL =======
         Canceled  Your order has been canceled.
-        Phone denied  We couldn't reach you at the moment!
-Please contact us back.
+        Phone denied Phone denied.
         Delivered  Your order is complete.
-We hope to see you shopping with us again soon!
         Preparing order  We're processing your order.
-We'll SMS you an update when it's ready for delivery/store pickup.
         Packed  Your order has been packed.
-        Shipped  Get excited!
-Your order has been shipped!
+        Shipped   Your order has been shipped!
         Store pick up  Your order is ready for store pickup!
         Pending Your order has been placed successfully!
-Thanks for shopping with ZANDO.

 wishlist
     wishlist_id PK